McCallTech/vendingMachineKata/README.md

 * Committing and pushing to master triggers a travis-ci build task that tests your app.
   * On success, travis-ci deploys to github pages.
   * On success, travis-ci pushes to docker hub.
-* Buid status sheild from travis-ci can be seen on your github repo.
+* Build status shield from travis-ci can be seen on your github repo.
 * Developer is notified via email on success / failure of buildTravis-ci.

-The repo also contains the configuration managment needed to (re)build a linode vps.
+The repo also contains the configuration management needed to (re)build a linode vps.
 * On boot the Linode VPS will take a base Ubuntu 14.04 image
-  * set up the dependancies needed (with bash, makefiles, salt and docker)
+  * set up the dependencies needed (with bash, makefiles, salt and docker)
   * automatically run the Eclipse Che container s(port 8080)
   * automatically run  the node app container ( on port 80)

-Linode can then be used as a developement environment, a host for Eclipse Che (development environment manager) or can host the deployed app which can be connected to via ssh for development inside the docker container.
-Auto redeploy scripts that update the docker containers with minimal down time.
+Linode can then be used as a development environment, a host for Eclipse Che (development environment manager) or can host the deployed app which can be connected to via ssh for development inside the docker container.
+Auto deploy scripts that update the docker containers with minimal down time.

 This project also includes:
 - ScrumBan board: [![Kanban Board](https://img.shields.io/badge/huboard-ScrumBan-blue.svg)](https://huboard.com/McCallTech/vendingMachineKata/#/)

 - codenvy factory link: [![codenvy](https://img.shields.io/badge/Codenvy%20Factory-Click%20to%20launch%20cloud%20instance-brightgreen.svg)](http://beta.codenvy.com/f?name=kata&user=joshmccall221)
+  - *note:* you will need a codeny account (OAuth signup available

 ##Kata:
 #### Dev Option 1: [Vending Machine Kata](https://github.com/guyroyse/vending-machine-kata#vending-machine-kata)